STIs – The BISH guide to sex infections

 A lot of people people experience stigma as a result of having an STI.
 No other illness results in people being judged or looked down on, but sometimes people are treated unfairly or discriminated against because they have an STI, particularly HIV.

 There are over 25 STIs like Chlamydia, Gonorrhoea, HIV/AIDS, Herpes, Warts, Hepatitis, NSU and Syphilis.
-They are very, very common.
-An estimated 10% of young people that have sex have one.
-The most common bacterial infections are chlamydia and gonorrhoea.
-HPV (the virus that can sometimes lead to warts) is also very common.
+The most common is HPV which is usually harmless.
+The most common bacterial infection is chlamydia, which is easy to treat but can have long-term effects if not treated.
 HIV (which can leads to AIDS) is not one of the most common but is one of the most serious – there’s still no cure for HIV.

 STIs can also be caught from masturbating yourself immediately after masturbating someone else (by using fingers or using sex toys), although the risks are lower.
 They can also be caught from oral sex (blow jobs or going down) although the risks of getting HIV from this are thought to be very very low indeed.
 Some less problematic STIs can also be caught just by people rubbing their genitals together – such as genital warts or herpes if someone has an outbreak on their upper thigh for instance.